felipe-m-almeida/felipe-m-almeida/README.md

 ## Hi, I'm Felipe Morgado de Almeida

-### 📖 I'm currently studying SAP ABAP and a little JAVA because a finished one semester of the colegge.
+### 📖 I'm currently studying SAP ABAP and a bit of JAVA due to a subject of college.
-### 👨‍🎓 I'm finished the ABAP academy of Ka Solution, the official academy of SAP ABAP, with a workload the 125 hours.
+### 👨‍🎓 I finished ABAP academy course of Ka Solution, the official academy of SAP ABAP, with a workload of 125 hours.
 ### ⚙ I will use this account as a place to store my projects and watch my progress.

 <div align="center">